holzbh/holzbh/README.md

   - See: [Slides](https://www.ietf.org/proceedings/88/slides/slides-88-nwcrg-4.pdf) | [MILCOM 2012 Proceedings](http://ieeexplore.ieee.org/document/6415694)

 ### Jellyneo
 [Jellyneo (JN)](https://www.jellyneo.net/) is a fansite for content related to Neopets.
 We used a homegrown CMS to handle tickets and to manage news/article content as well as a variety of searchable data.
-My primary responsibilities were feature development DB design (MySQL), PHP code for new hubs, JS/PHP infrastructure to support Flash-driven events that we used to run (now removed since Flash is deprecated), and integrate scraped/third party data.
+My primary responsibilities were feature development, DB design (MySQL), PHP code for new hubs, JS/PHP infrastructure to support Flash-driven events that we used to run (now removed since Flash is deprecated), and integrate scraped/third party data.
 I was creative lead on an unrelated event at JN, "Soda Wars", project manager on several years of Negg Hunt events, and assisted in miscellaneous tasks such as comment moderation.

 #### Live JN Systems I Worked On
 - [Book of Ages](https://bookofages.jellyneo.net/)